 There are a lot of terms that are used in Equity or Share markets.
-Some of these terms might be confusing to people who are just starting to invest their money in shares or plan to do so.
+Some of these terms might confuse people who are just starting to invest their money in shares or plan to do so.
 Not just the advanced terms like stop loss and margin can be a challenge at the beginning, but also the terms defining different trends in the market could prove difficult as well.
 Two such terms are Bull and Bear.
-Both these are the most popular share market terms, and define the sentiment of the investors and performance of the overall market.
+Both these are the most popular share market terms and define the sentiment of the investors and the performance of the overall market.
 To better understand both the terms and their usage, we need to understand the differences between the bull market vs bear market.

 Bull Market vs Bear Market – Meaning

 We use the term bull market when the market is making highs and share prices are moving up.
-This phase denotes positive investor sentiment, economic growth, profit for companies and so on.
-During the bull phase, investors are positive about investing in the equity for better returns and the market rewards them fairly.
+This phase denotes positive investor sentiment, economic growth, profit for companies, and so on.
+During the bull phase, investors are positive about investing in the equity for better returns, and the market rewards them fairly.

 Bull Market vs Bear Market – Differences